-In general, those of us in the Philippines who are avoiding foods with gluten, we’re happy to say, won’t have a difficult time finding food that are gluten free in this country (It actually fits well in typical Filipino diet: rice, anyone?).
+In general, those of us in the Philippines who are avoiding foods with gluten, won’t have a difficult time finding food that is gluten-free in this country.
+We’re happy to say it actually fits well in the typical Filipino diet.
+(Rice, anyone?)
 Most of the carbohydrates and starch sources that we have in our local dishes are commonly gluten-free.

 Yes, the Filipino stomach won’t be satisfied without this Filipino dining staple.
-Though a lot might already be aware that rice is not a member of the gluten foods roster, there are still some that are quite uneasy about it.
-Good news is, rice is not part of your blacklist.
-So it’s not necessary to avoid your hankering for rice when you have it.
+Though a lot might already be aware that rice is not in the gluten foods roster, there are still some that are quite uneasy about it.
+The good news is, rice is safe for the gluten-intolerant.
+So, it’s not necessary to avoid rice, when you are craving for it.

 Craving for a stick of kamote-cue this afternoon?
 Go ahead!
-Though it’s actually one of the most underestimated carbohydrates around, it boasts a good quality of sugar that does not easily disperse in our blood, unlike its other variety, the tastier regular potato.
-So this is, indeed, a dieter’s delight.
-And of course, it’s one of the foods without gluten (Yey!).
+Though it’s one of the most underestimated carbohydrates around, is lower in the glycemic index than its other variety: the regular potato.
+So this is safer for those watching their blood sugar levels.
+And of course, it’s one of the foods without gluten (Yay!).

 Rice Noodles (Bihon)

-As a rice source, we can all instinctively declare now that this is not a gluten laden food.
-As one of the party favorites that symbolizes “long life”, noodles such as bihon, though will not really “extend” your life, is technically safe for consumption for our gluten intolerant friends.
-The catch however, is that it should be generously washed first, especially if you are not sure where it was manufactured since cross-contamination during processing might have happened.
-Not a fan of rice noodles, there are some more pasta items you can find in your typical grocery store that are gluten free.
-You can even have some home delivered.
+As a rice source, we can all instinctively declare now that bihon is not a gluten-laden food.
+As one of the party favorites that symbolizes “long life”, noodles such as bihon, though will not literally “extend” your life, is technically safe for consumption for our gluten-intolerant friends.
+However, it needs to be thoroughly washed first, especially if you are not sure where it was manufactured to avoid the risk of cross-contamination.
+Not a fan of rice noodles?
+There are some more pasta items you can find in your typical grocery store that are gluten-free.
+You can even have some home-delivered.